 Toga!
 Toga!
 Toga!
-Here are some fun facts about Animal House that’ll bring you right back to your college days.
+On the 40th anniversary of its premiere, here are some fun facts about Animal House that’ll bring you right back to your college days.

 1. THE MOVIE WAS ORIGINALLY ABOUT CHARLES MANSON.